Centre of Excellence

 Consult Super-Specialist Doctors at CARE Hospitals

 It is our body's way of taking care of itself, similar to clot formation when there's an injury to tissues, like a cut or laceration.
 These menstrual clots are common when the flow is heavier during the first two days of menstruation.
-These clots can come in different colors, ranging from bright red to a deeper, darker shade.
+These clots can come in different colours, ranging from bright red to a deeper, darker shade.
 Larger clots may even appear black.
 Towards the end of each period, the menstrual blood might take on a darker, more brownish hue as the blood becomes older and leaves the body at a slower pace.

 Many of us may find it difficult to distinguish between what's considered "normal" and what might be a cause for concern when it comes to menstrual clots.
-We also need clarification on the different types of blood clots during the period.

 Attributes |